yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 However, if you are not familiar with processing unit and event container concepts, the basic processing unit container may be confusing.
 We recommend you read and experiment with the processing unit container explained below for a while, then continue to read and benefit from the basic processing unit container.
 {% endtip %}

-# AbstractProcessingUnitContainer class
+# AbstractProcessingUnitContainer

 The `AbstractProcessingUnitContainer` class implements `IDisposable`, and consists of one additional method and two properties:

-{% highlight java %}
+{% highlight csharp %}
 public abstract class AbstractProcessingUnitContainer {
     // Cluster information is set into this property at deploy-time.